 Start by jotting down the legal information: the names and addresses of both parties.
 Before you do this, make sure to schedule a sit-down meeting with your client.
 You may do an interview and a background check, if necessary.
 More than acquiring the names, make sure to observe correct spelling because this is crucial when it comes to the validity of your business agreement.

-The range of tasks may get too wordy.
-But you have to avoid that.
-By making sure that both parties can easily read and understand the contract without taking some time, break it down into portions.
+The range of tasks may get too wordy but you have to avoid that.
+Make sure that both parties can easily read and understand the contract without taking much time, break it down into points.
 To do this, jot down a type of work, then followed by the terms.
 Repeat this kind of format until the last job that needs to be performed.
 Remember that the key to a proper scope of work is to be direct and specific.
-Avoid slang words and inappropriate wording structure as this could be misleading.
+Avoid jargon words and inappropriate wording structures as this could be misleading.

 Next, the terms and conditions must be made a priority.
-Create a more precise purpose and detail down the scope and limitations.
+Create a more precise purpose, detail down the scope, and limitations.
 Your contract agreement must be concise and accurate in every detail: the copyrights, confidentiality, payment schedule, and indemnity.
-These are assets that must not be taken for granted in every business agreement.
+These are assets that must not be taken for granted in any business agreement.

 As part of the standard rule, you have to create a simple contract.
 Keep it simple by avoiding designs.
 When writing a formal document, you’ll have to work on a clean sheet.
 You can add accents in different colors, but make it minimal.
 Although there are no rules as to what specific font style you’ll need, make sure you use easy-to-read texts.
 If in doubt, use Times New Roman, Georgia, or Tahoma.
 Don’t forget to add your company logo on the cover page.

-Writing a legal agreement is crucial, and there’s more work to do than finishing it up.
+Writing a legal agreement is crucial, and there’s more work to do before winding it up.
 You have to go over your document, proofread, and recheck.
 Make sure you do this before handing the agreements over to all the parties involved.
 Once rechecked, you can have your marketing document printed in a clean sheet.
 Lastly, distribute and have the agreements signed.